 Welcome to Orchard House School, where learning is a joy and our students are deeply cared for and respected.
-We are a carefully designed learning environment for middle school girls, grades 5 – 8, a place where girls receive a top-notch education, celebrate one another’s distinct personalities and talents, and develop an everlasting commitment to their broader community.
+We offer a learning environment specifically designed for middle school girls in grades 5 – 8, where we celebrate one another’s distinct personalities and talents and develop an everlasting commitment to the broader community.

 Our girls come from many geographic areas, family structures and economic backgrounds, and together form a great group of young people who foster respect and understanding for those around them.
 That value along with our distinctive teaching methodology, based on the developmental needs of adolescent girls, is just a part of what makes OHS an exceptional choice for your daughter.

-As you browse our site, you will learn about our unparalleled school and our devoted faculty as well as our student body, Leadership program, curriculum, and ideals.
+As you browse our site, you will learn about our unparalleled school and our devoted faculty as well as our student body, CORE and EXPLORE! programs, curriculum, and ideals.
 At Orchard House, we embrace different learning strengths and understand there are many routes to success.
 Each child is special to us and celebrated for her unique personality.
 Our approach to activities such as drama and sports opens up a whole new world of interests for our students.